CJDAVIS98/CRYPTOCURRECNY-CORRELATION-ANALYSIS/README.md

 (IF USING JUPYTER NOTEBOOK) please refer the .ipynb file titled 'Cryptocurrency Analysis'

 3/3
-(FOR DATA ANALYSIS VISUALIZATION) Text documentation and presentation of findings from the code
+(FOR DATA ANALYSIS VISUALIZATION) please refer to file titled 'Verbal Visual Analysis' for text documentation and presentation of findings from the code